 Welcome back, if you were here in Pictureville just now for that fantastic screening of Joel Schumacher’s Flatliners and if you’ve just joined us a simple “welcome.”
 If you’ve just woken up, I’m Dr Williams and we’re moving on to another cult director and one of his most notorious works: Michael Cimino’s Year of the Dragon.

-Cimino was a great widescreen director, shooting all seven of his films in the anamorphic 2.35:1 ratio.
+Cimino was a great widescreen director, shooting six of his seven features in the anamorphic 2.35:1 ratio.
 Born in New York City in 1939 he studied fine art at Yale before becoming one of Madison Avenue’s top commercials director.
 Moving to Hollywood in 1971 he said that the only way to become a director was to own a script that a star wanted to do.
-Clint Eastwood bought Thunderbolt and Lightfoot intending to direct but was so impressed with Cimino he let him work on the script for Magnum Force eventually up the directing reins on Thunderbolt and propelling Cimino to the A-list.
+Clint Eastwood bought Thunderbolt and Lightfoot intending to direct and was so impressed with Cimino he let him work on the script for Magnum Force.
+Eventually Eastwood handed over the directing reins on Thunderbolt, propelling Cimino to the A-list.

 By the 1980s, however, Cimino had ended the New Hollywood era of American auteurs with Heaven’s Gate going several times over budget, taking years to complete and becoming a box office disaster that nearly bankrupted United Artists.
 Between 1981 and 1984, Cimino was attached to several projects including Footloose, which he envisaged as a musical Grapes of Wrath, causing Paramount to panic and replace him with Herbert Ross.